 - Users can also change resolution settings separately for each screen.
 However, it is recommended to use the default resolution.

-If users have the latest drivers installed, dual monitor setup will smoothly work on their PC without any limitations.
-Learn more about connecting more than one displays to devices running Windows 10 here.
+If users have the latest drivers installed, the dual monitor setup will smoothly work on their PC without any limitations.
+Learn more about connecting more than one display to devices running Windows 10 here.

 - How to sign in to Windows 10 using a PIN, fingerprint, or picture password